Skip to Main Content Jump to Main Content

 The trail generally has a relaxed grade and gentle surfaces like pavement, crushed stone and earthen paths.
 With dozens of trailheads, it’s easy to hop on the trail for a walk, run or bike ride.
 You’ll discover surprises around every corner, like neighborhood parks, historic sites and locally-inspired artwork.
 And no matter how many miles you cover, you’ll be surrounded by the natural beauty of the Lackawanna River.

 The Lackawanna Heritage Valley Authority (LHVA) manages the trail from Pittston to Simpson, which is the portion that we’ll explore today.
-Before you head out, visit their website for maps, trailhead locations and a downloadable guidebook.
+Before you head out, visit their website for trailhead locations and a downloadable trail map.

 Lower Valley: Pittston to Taylor

-The Heritage Trail begins in Pittston, where the Lackawanna River flows into the Susquehanna.
-The southern terminus is on Kennedy Boulevard next to the old Cooper’s Waterfront building.
+The Heritage Trail begins in Pittston, where the Lackawanna River flows into the Susquehanna River.
+The southern terminus is on Kennedy Boulevard next to The Refinery, The Salt Barre, and Coffee Inclusive.
 This section of the trail mainly follows existing roadways as it passes through Pittston, Duryea, Old Forge and Taylor.

 For a taste of NEPA’s foodie scene, stop for a snack in Old Forge and try the town’s iconic pizza.
 Each rectangular “tray” has a crust that’s crispy on the outside and doughy on the inside, with a slightly sweet sauce and gooey blend of cheeses.
 The trail goes right down Main Street, so you’ll be able to hit practically any of the town’s famous pizza parlors.